DDianovMD/CleanArchitectureCQRS/README.md

 6. Update ClientSecret of Keycloak section inside `appsettings.Development.json` file.
 Correct value should be copied from **Credentials** of created Client from previous step.
 7. Start the project from `Visual Studio` or using `dotnet run CleanArchitectureCQRS.WebAPI` (if you prefer using *dotnet CLI* first you should navigate inside `repo/src/api/CleanArchitectureCQRS.Web/` directory where `CleanArchitectureCQRS.WebAPI.csproj` is located.
 8. Open `https://localhost:7148/swagger/index.html`.

+### How to start React front end
+1. Navigate to `repo/src/front-end-react`.
+2. Open terminal and execute `npm install --verbose`.
+3. Run `npm run dev`.
+4. Open `http://localhost:5173`.
+In case the application is not visible, check the output of previous command to see if application is not running on different port.
+You should see the correct address.

+**Note: React application is working with the project inside `/api` folder.
+Ensure all previous steps are completed if you encounter any errors - you should have running Docker containers with database, configured Keycloak and running back end API.**